davidpricedev/environment/macSetup.md

 - Enable key repeats: `defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool false`
 - Drag applications folder into dock (might not be possible anymore.
 The launchpad now functions similarly though)
 - https://github.com/lysyi3m/osx-terminal-themes has some good themes for the terminal
+- https://iterm2colorschemes.com/ has some good themes for the terminal
 - In mac's system settings set the caps lock to no-action, and the key repeat delay to be fairly short, and the key repeat itself as fast as possible
 - Use Karabiner-Elements to set the caps lock key to be an esc key
 - Install a ligature-supporting font such as [Victor Mono](https://rubjo.github.io/victor-mono/), [Fira Code](https://github.com/tonsky/FiraCode), or [Monoid](https://github.com/larsenwork/monoid)